matthewsides/Study-of-APIs/README.md

 ##  Relationship between an API and a SDK
 An API as alliterated under the API heading, is a series of related methods (a specification) intended to be used for a specific purpose and as an interface by software components to communicate with eachother.
-Whilst an SDK is just a sample of how you would interact with said APIs

-allows you to set the parameters of say a print method

-dont directly access the api good security measure as you cant modify the code etc.

-and essentially a collation of API's
+Whilst an SDK is just a sample of how you would interact with said APIs, Thus the relationship between an API and SDK can be seen through theses definitions as an SDK is used as a buffer to access collate and communicate with the APIs.
+Through using this method (SDK) it essentailly blocks access to the code thus improving the security measures as the API cannot be tampered with.
+Whilst if the Print function (API) in python (SDK) is taken as an example it allows you to set the parameters of say a print method that are pre-defined, meaning that there is no thought proccess required in how to achieve or do that.Although because the parameters and functions are pre-determened, it may be seen as both an advantage and limitation as what is feasable is decieded by the programmer of that API.